Keshav Mahavidyalaya

 Keshav Mahavidyalaya, also known as KMV, is a constituent college of the University of Delhi located in the northwest residential area of Pitam Pura.

 It was established by the Government of Delhi in August, 1994.
 When the college was established, its campus was a school building in the northwest residential area of Keshav Puram.
 The college admits only undergraduates and awards degrees under the purview of the University of Delhi.

 Rankings

-It is ranked 77th across india by National Institutional Ranking Framework in 2020.
+The college is ranked 93rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Campus

 The foundation stone of the new campus building was laid by former Chief Minister of Delhi, Smt.
 Shiela Dixit on 23 March 2003.
 The campus building was inaugurated by former Lt.
 Governor B.L.
 Joshi on 27 November 2005.
 The students began to be admitted from the academic session of 2006-07 with inclusion of new courses like Maths (H), Psychology (H) and BMS.

 Hostel

 The campus comprises a girl's hostel beside the campus building.
 It can accommodate 75 students on a twin sharing basis.
 The hostel provides a messdeck facility.